Skip to main content

 Population health management brings health concerns into focus and addresses ways that resources can be allocated to improve the health of a group of people called a “population.”

-According to Gibbons, a population may focus on a smaller group, or may capture a much larger group of individuals who share a common characteristic or problem.
+A population may focus on a smaller group, or it may capture a much larger group of individuals who share a common characteristic or problem, according to Gibbons.
 “Ultimately, what we are looking at (in population management) is how to improve the care within that population," she said.

 How is Population Health Different from Public Health?